powmedia/backbone-forms/README.md

 NestedModel
 -----------

 Used to embed models within models.
-Similar to the Object editor, but adds validation of the child form (if it is defined on the model).
+Similar to the Object editor, but adds validation of the child form (if it is defined on the model), and keeps your schema cleaner.

 **`model`**

 - A reference to the constructor function for your nested model
+- The referenced model must have it's own `schema` attribute

 Examples: